ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 ##Test files
 To run the test run *make all* in the test folder.

-### Main test
+### Main tests
-The main test for the implementation is the TestGraph.ts file.
-This test contains a grid graph with some obstacles and compute the best path by using three different heuristic functions.
-The heuristic functions are manhattan, linear and zerocost.
+We have two test files, one that tests A* on graph properties and one that test the A* heuristics.
+They are called TestAStarOnGraphProperties and TestGraphAStarHeuristics respectively.

-We also have a couple of tests for making sure the algorithm terminates correct.
+The graph properties test contains a couple of tests for making sure that the algorithm terminates correctly.
-These tests are located in the files TestNoPathToEnd.ts, TestMultipleEnds.ts, TestCircularGraph.ts, and TestCircularNoEnd.ts.

-TestNoPathToEnd is a test that makes sure that the algorithm halts even if there is no path in the graph.
-TestCircularNoEnd sees that it halts if there is no path to the goal even if there is still paths to explore but we have visited them before.
-TestMultipleEnds tests that the algorithm picks the best path if there are multiple paths to the goal.
+First it makes sure that the algorithm halts even if there is no path in the graph.
+Then it tests for halting of the algorithm when there is loops.
+The last test makes sure that the algorithm picks the best path if there are multiple paths to the goal.

-TestCircularGraph tests for halting of the algorithm when there is loops.
+The heuristics test contains a grid graph with some obstacles and computes the best path by using three different heuristic functions.
+The heuristic functions are Manhattan, straight line and zero cost.